apache/submarine/submarine-cloud-v3/docs/developer-guide.md

 ### Rebuild Operator Image

-When running operator in-cluster , we need to rebuild the operator image for changes to take effect.
+When running operator in-cluster, we need to rebuild the operator image for changes to take effect.

 ```bash
 eval $(minikube docker-env)